ChadoNihi/lasting-books/planning.md

+# (not only books: podcasts, movies, etc)

 # Lasting books, remread, lasting reading experience, read-write, IO

-The app gets the user to reflect on what they have read, facilitating critical thought and long-term memory retention of the content.
+The app gets the user to reflect on what they have read / watched / listened, facilitating critical thought and long-term memory retention of the content.

 ## Key techniques
  - take notes